dhesenkamp/turtleRecall/README.md

 __environment file will be added in due time__

-`data`: contains .csv files with image IDs and associated turtle IDs
+- `data`: Contains dataframes as .csv files with image IDs and associated turtle IDs
-`documentation`: written documentation of the project, including .tex files
+- `documentation`: Written documentation of the project, including LaTeX source files
-`functions`: helper functions
+- `functions`: helper functions
-`models`: code to create the models we used
+- `models`: code to create the models we used
-`turtleRecall.ipynb`: main notebook
+- `turtleRecall.ipynb`: main notebook
-`turtleRecallColab.ipynb`: main notebook adapted for use with Google Colab
+- `turtleRecallColab.ipynb`: main notebook adapted for use with Google Colab
-`utils.py`: utilities
+- `utils.py`: utilities

 ## Overall Pipeline